Mountain Lake Investment Management has served foundations, endowments, municipalities, family offices and accredited investors since 2001.

 Patricia Coronado

-President and Head of Research
+President and Head of Research / Founder

 Patricia has spent the last 29 years doing equity research.
 The work focuses on financial and business strategy, capital allocation, acquisitions, divestitures, and evaluating proxy issues.
 Recent research includes oil and gas, gold, uranium, copper, and royalty companies.
 Patricia worked as a research analyst at Bowman Capital, Ardsley Partners and JP Morgan Investment Management.
 She began her career in Equity Derivatives/ Structured Products at Morgan Stanley in 1994.
 Patricia received her BS from Cornell University and an MBA from Columbia Business School.
 Patricia is married to Mitch Cantor.